andywar65/architettura/README.md

 `a-light` standard block has a `TYPE` attribute which can be set to ambient, directional, point and spot.
 Directional light is best suited for shadowing.
 Scale light block to modify shadow camera frustum.
 Refer to [A-Frame Light Component Documentation](https://aframe.io/docs/0.8.0/components/light.html) for further details.

-`Look-at` standard block is a plane that always faces the camera.

 `a-text` standard block is a text centered in a bounding plane.
 The attributes control alignment, content and wrap count, which is the number of letters that fill the width of the bounding plane.

 `a-camera` standard block lets you choose the position of the camera.
 Only first camera will be rendered, if no camera is found a standard one will be placed at (0, 0, 0).

 `a-link` standard block allows you to link different pages on a click.
 The `TREE` attribute lets you select among parent, previous, next and first child page.
 If target has an equirectangular image (see backend paragraph) it will appear in the link.
+You can also write an URL in the `TREE` field.

 `a-curvedimage` standard block is an open cylinder where you can project panoramic images.

 `a-animation` standard block animates the blocks that have same insertion point in CAD file.
 Refer to [A-Frame Animation Component Documentation](https://aframe.io/docs/0.8.0/core/animations.html) for further details on animation attributes.
+Apart from regular animations, `ATTRIBUTE` can be set to `checkpoint`, `look-at` and `stalker`.

-`Checkpoint` standard block transform into checkpoints the blocks that have same insertion point in CAD file.
-Checkpoints are useful to move you around in `digitalkOmiX mode` (see further).
-Thanks to [Don McCurdy](https://github.com/donmccurdy/aframe-extras) for the components.
+`Checkpoint` transforms into checkpoints the blocks that have same insertion point in CAD file.
+Checkpoints are useful to move you around in `digitalkOmiX mode` (see before).
+Thanks to [Don McCurdy](https://github.com/donmccurdy/aframe-extras) for the component.
+`Look-at` and `stalker` have similar behaviour.
+First gazes towards the camera or given `TARGET`, latter stalkers the camera and may have a `TEXT` in a balloon or a `LINK`.

 `a-mason` standard block transforms lines and polylines with thickness and a-planes into `Wall` surfaces (see further).
 To work it has to be attached at insertion point of a-plane or at origin of line or polyline.

 ### Blocks and BIM standard blocks